abelardoacm/ssDNA_viral_pangenomics/README.md

 Family [ORGANISM] AND srcdb_refseq[PROP] NOT wgs[prop] NOT cellular organisms[Organism] NOT AC_000001:AC_999999[pacc]
 ```

-Results from queries are downloaded in Genbank(full) format with illustrated parameters.
+Results from queries are downloaded in Genbank(full) format as follows:

 ![](Downloadgb.gif)